Do Go On - 314 - The Oak Island Mystery

 That's the only thing that ruled me out.

-Perfect.
-That's how people say it if you've done it.
+That's how people say to have done it.

 You probably wouldn't understand that.

-when I say something wrong or slightly being silly,
+When I say something wrong on slightly being silly.

 I know Scotia is Scotland.